CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/development/api.rst

 Directory structure and important files
 ---------------------------------------

-* **datasets** folder: Here is where the dataset have to be stored, each dataset in it's own folder.
+* **datasets** folder: Here is where the datasets have to be stored, each dataset in it's own folder.
 * **embeddings** folder: Here is where the pretrained word embeddings have to be stored.
 It must have the following folders:

    * glove: Contains the glove.6B folder, obtained after decompressing the glove.6B.zip file.